Telmooo/jpass/docs/mutation_testing.md

 - Negate conditional on `if (INSTANCE == null)` in method `getInstance`

-To address this mutant, we added a test to verify if the singleton is working correctly, since this if checks if the instance already exists, and if so, return the previously created instance.
+To address this mutant, we added a test to verify if the singleton is working correctly, since this if checks if the instance already exists, and if so, returns the previously created instance.
 ```java
 @Test
 public void testConfigurationSingleton() throws IOException {